 If you're struggling to pay your bills, contact your supplier.
 They must help you to work out a solution.
 Some energy companies have grants or trusts that can help.
 Contact your own supplier first, and see our factsheet Extra help with essential costs if you're on a low income.

-Find out if you might qualify for a local or national grant scheme at Charis Grants (01733 421 021, charisgrants.com/individuals) or visit our webpage independentage.org/managing-your-energy-bills.
+Find out if you might qualify for a local or national grant scheme at Charis Grants (01733 421 021, charisgrants.com/individuals).

-In Scotland, visit homeenergyscotland.org/find-funding-grants-and-loans.
+In Scotland, visit homeenergyscotland.org/funding.